 Our preemie Huggable Images doll weighs 4 pounds and is 17 inches long.
 The MESA fit her very well with her shoulders right above the bottom harness slot.
 Due to her weight we used the infant insert (use between 4-8 pounds) under her.
 The chest clip is also small which makes the harness straps fit nicely over her shoulders.
 Since the MESA has 2 crotch buckle positions, she fit very nicely with the crotch strap at the smallest position.

 Our newborn Huggable Images doll weighs 7 pounds and is 17 inches long.
 We found that the MESA fit her quite similarly to the preemie.
-Because our newborn doll weighs less than 8 pouhds, we left the infant insert in and left the crotch buckle in the smallest position.
+Because our newborn doll weighs less than 8 pounds, we left the infant insert in and left the crotch buckle in the smallest position.
 This setup placed her shoulders right above the lowest harness position.

-This newborn has been modelling car seats for us since her debut right here in this review!
+Our newborn model has been modelling car seats for us since her debut right here in this review!
 At the time, she weighed 7 pounds 4 oz and was 20 inches long.
 Today, she’s a seasoned pro but on this day, she was coming home from the hospital in the MESA.
 Since she weighed less than 8 pounds, the infant insert was left in.

 Overall, mom felt that the MESA was pretty easy to use, but felt that the infant insert made adjusting the harness a little difficult.
-It also seemed that using the infant insert pushed Maeve’s bum forward and her head down towards her chest so that her cheeks rested on the large harness pads.
+It also seemed that using the infant insert pushed her bum forward and her head down towards her chest so that her cheeks rested on the large harness pads.
 Even with the harness pads off, which did make the harness easier to adjust, she was still a little slouchy.
 It didn’t seem like her bum was all the way back in the seat.
 Using the infant insert did allow her to use a harness position one above the one she would be using without the insert.
 She is closer to the 8 pound maximum weight for the insert, so it’s possible that the fit would have been different if she was a little smaller.